 Suppliers to the trade, Duration Windows make Aluk and Smart Systems products as well as a full range of aluminium doors and windows.

 The Royale Window is one of the slimmest on the market and comes with some excellent accessories and great attention to detail.
+There’s also an interior sliding door version.

 Four different versions are available.
 The Royale Stepped with impressive 33mm sightlines, a Putty Line appearance, Heritage Stepped and Heritage Putty Line.
+Buying steel-look windows from Duration is largely for installers and the trade but get in touch for details of installers providing these slim and well-made products.

 Steel-look windows by Aluco aluminium are available to homeowners via a nationwide dealer network.